Swiss to hold news conference amid Credit Suisse troubles

 Still, many of Credit Suisse’s problems are unique and do not overlap with the weaknesses that brought down Silicon Valley Bank and Signature Bank, whose failures led to a significant rescue effort by the Federal Deposit Insurance Corporation and the Federal Reserve.
 As a result, their downfall does not necessarily signal the start of a financial crisis similar to what occurred in 2008.

-The deal caps a highly volatile week for Credit Suisse, most notably on Wednesday when its shares plunged to a record low after its largest investor, the Saudi National Bank, said it wouldn’t invest any more money into the bank to avoid tripping regulations that would kick in if its stake rose about 10%.
+The news conference will cap a highly volatile week for Credit Suisse, most notably on Wednesday when its shares plunged to a record low after its largest investor, the Saudi National Bank, said it wouldn’t invest any more money into the bank to avoid tripping regulations that would kick in if its stake rose about 10%.

 On Friday, shares dropped 8% to close at 1.86 francs ($2) on the Swiss exchange.
 The stock has seen a long downward slide: It traded at more than 80 francs in 2007.